Elkton, Maryland

 Elkton is a town in and the county seat of Cecil County, Maryland, United States.
 The population was 15,776 at the 2020 census, up from 15,443 in 2010.
 It was formerly called Head of Elk because it sits at the head of navigation on the Elk River, one of the five tributary rivers that flow into the north of the Chesapeake Bay, east of the Susquehanna River and North East River, and north of the Bohemia River, and Sassafras River.

-The town constitutes part of the Philadelphia metropolitan area.

 Elkton was once known as the Gretna Green of the East of the US because of its popularity as a place for eloping couples to marry.

 History

 The town was founded by Swedish mariners and fishermen from Fort Casimir who settled the area in 1694.
 They called their settlement Head of Elk, as it was the head of navigation of the Elk River.

 The town saw several actions during the American Revolutionary War.
 On August 25, 1777, Sir William Howe's Anglo-German army (13,000 British soldiers and 5,000 Germans) landed on the Elk River and marched 11 miles north to Head of Elk.
 Howe soon advanced to the short and victorious campaign of the Brandywine, and thence to the capture of Philadelphia.
 On March 8, 1781, the Marquis de Lafayette embarked his troops there to attempt a capture of Benedict Arnold.
 Returning on April 9, he began his overland march to Virginia.
 George Washington and Rochambeau with their combined forces stopped in Elkton on September 6–7, 1781, on their way to Yorktown.

 In 1787, the town was incorporated as Elkton.
 By 1880, the population was 1,752.

-The landmark historic home, Holly Hall was built by James Sewall in the 1810s and quickly became a regional seat for important dignitaries and local politics.
+The landmark historic home, Holly Hall, was built by James Sewall in the 1810s and quickly became a regional seat for important dignitaries and local politics.

 When northern states began to pass more restrictive marriage laws in the early 20th century, Maryland did not.
 As a result, a number of Maryland towns near borders with other states became known as places to get married quickly and without many restrictions, or "Gretna Greens".
 Elkton, being the northeastern most county seat in Maryland (and thus closer to Philadelphia, New York, and New England), was particularly popular.
 It was a notorious Gretna Green for years; in its heyday, in the 1920s and 1930s, it was "the elopement capital of the East Coast" and thousands of marriages were performed there each year.
 While some of the marriages obtained in Elkton were of celebrities or celebrities-to-be (Cornel Wilde, Joan Fontaine, Debbie Reynolds, Martha Raye, John and Martha Mitchell, Willie Mays, and Pat Robertson all got married in Elkton), the overall tawdry flavor grew to be too much for the state.